Plugins » Pattern Renamer 2.3.3

 It is important to note that transformations apply in the same order as the screen: Replacement, croping, insertion (insert/append).

-However when renumbering occurs this order is : Replacement, croping, renumbering, insertion.
+However when template is applied this order is : Replacement, croping, template, insertion.

 Keep to mind that "Insert" and "Append" is always last.

-You may just Rename, just Renumber or both Rename and Renumber file names.
+You may just Rename, just use a Template or both.

-Although renaming is rather straigh forward, renumbering is more subtil.
-It is recommended to read the "Renumber" section carefully before using renumbering.
+Although renaming is rather straigh forward, templates are more subtil.
+It is recommended to read the "Template" section carefully before using them.

 Wizard mode & Error checking